trixtateam/trixta-js/CONTRIBUTING.md

 All the JavaScript code in this project conforms to the [prettier](https://github.com/prettier/prettier) coding style.
 Code is automatically prettified upon commit using precommit hooks.

+## Documentation
+Our documentation is using [gitbook](https://www.gitbook.com/).
+If you have been given access as a contributor to the docs, you will have access to this [link](https://app.gitbook.com/o/FwLb6BYpsupuOqpDvFFr/s/k4jk6sVLepIAbWAKjFG6/)

 ## Releasing

 [Semantic release](https://github.com/semantic-release/semantic-release) is being used for versioning and packaging purposes.